 According to the New York Times, “Among American writers, Ishmael Reed is probably the one whose sensibility is closest to jazz.”
 In fact, Reed is also well known for his contributions in the jazz and blues music scenes, both as a lyricist and a pianist.
 In 2012, he was named the first SF JAZZ Poet Laureate, and in 2008, he was honored as the Blues Songwriter of the Year from the West Coast Blues Hall of Fame.
 He has released numerous CDs of jazz and spoken word.

 Reed received a MacArthur Fellowship in 1998.
 His numerous other honors and awards include the first International Alberto Dubito Award, an American Civil Liberties Award, a Guggenheim Foundation Award, and the Richard and Hinda Rosenthal Foundation Award, as well as fellowships from the National Endowment for the Arts and the California Arts Council.
+In 2022, he received the Anisfield-Wolf Book Awards’ Lifetime Achievement Award.
 Until his retirement in 2005, he taught creative writing at the University of California at Berkeley for over thirty years.
 He lives in Oakland, California.